kabume/SKA-PCS/README.md

 Matlab Statistics and Machine Learning Toolbox Apps

 * Progress：
-Using Matlab Coder to convert code,sparse matrix is a problem.
+Using Matlab Coder to convert code, sparse matrix is a problem.
 Maybe we can use matlab parallel computing toolbox,it supports MPI&CUDA as well.